worachat-dev/Think-Python-How2Think-Like-Computer-Scientist/README.md

 ## License

 The content in this repository is based on the original material and is licensed under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).

+We hope this repository provides a valuable resource for learning Python programming using Jupyter notebooks!
 ---